nobid-consortium/payment-reference-documentation/payment-reference-doc.md

-# Strong-customer-authentication for electronic payments done with the European Digital Identity Wallet
+# Electronic payments with the European Digital Identity Wallet

 ## Background
 Strong Customer Authentication (SCA) is a security protocol required under the European Union’s PSD2 directive to protect electronic payments.
 Its purpose is to reduce fraud by ensuring that electronic transactions are conducted securely and only by authorized users.
 SCA relies on a combination of two out of three independent authentication factors: